 Christmas on a budget.
 That statement alone can suck the fun out of a holiday season.
 However, we don’t always have the luxury of an extravagant Christmas where we can shower everyone we know and love with the gifts we know will be perfect for them.

-Frankly, sometimes life gets in the way, and we are well, broke.
+Frankly, sometimes life gets in the way, and we are well, broke and we need to save money at Christmas.
 When this happens, this doesn’t mean you have to boycott Christmas altogether.
 It also doesn’t mean you have to be the scrooge that ruined Christmas because you don’t want to start a new year in debt.